NFDI4Energy/EFZN_rdm/README.md

 - Documentation: Programs should be documented and commented, e.g. by stating origin, purpose and scope of a program, limitations of variables and ideally a short manual.

-- Publication: With journal publication of an article, corresponding software should be cited with version number and a persistent identifier such as a DOI.
+- Publication: With journal publication of an article, corresponding software should be cited with version number and a persistent identifier such as a Digital Object Identifier (DOI).
 Choose a software archive with version control.
 Sometimes, timely open access is not possible.
 In this case, at least the algorithm used must be outlined completely.
 If the source code is not published, state the reason and potentially the time period until release.

     {{1}}
  __Simulation__